 Images you find online may be protected by copyright law.
 Some people think that the images found in internet searches are in the public domain.
 It’s always prudent to assume that online images are copyright protected until you investigate and determine their copyright status.

 Our Simple Guide to Copyright for Librarians helps you understand your role when dealing with copyright issues.
 You should now be able to answer simple copyright questions and educate others about copyright.
 Use this information to maintain copyright compliance in your organization, but please do not rely on it as legal advice.
 Seek legal advice where necessary.
 The downloadable version of this Guide was updated on 20 May 2020 and includes four practical tips for managing copyright issues in your library during COVID-19.

-If you find this Guide to Copyright for Librarians helpful, then you’ll benefit from the Copyright Leadership Certificate program.
+If you find this Guide to Copyright for Librarians helpful, then you'll benefit from the Copyright Leadership Certificate program.
 This online program turns librarians and information professionals and other non lawyers into copyright decision makers.
 You'll benefit from immediately relevant and practical information that will help you transform your workplace culture when it comes to copyright compliance.